Section 19: Wittenberg Mountain to Phoenicia

-The Long Path follows a new trail along the foot of Wittenberg Mountain and reaches a spectacular viewpoint before descending to Cross Mountain.
+The Long Path follows a trail along the foot of Wittenberg Mountain and reaches a spectacular viewpoint before descending to Cross Mountain.
 It is a pleasant hike along Cross Mountain, which is nothing more than a long ridge connecting Wittenberg Mountain with Mount Pleasant.
 There are several good views of Wittenberg and the Ashokan Reservoir along the way.
-The trail than passes over Mount Pleasant, about a quarter mile west of the summit, with once more nice views of Wittenberg Mountain and a view to the east.
-Following a series of switchbacks the trail starts ascending Romer Mountain.
-From the summit of Romer it is a 3-mile descent before reaching the DEC parking area on the foot of Romer Mountain.
+The trail then passes over Mount Pleasant, about a quarter mile west of the summit, with more nice views of Wittenberg Mountain and a view to the east.
+Following a series of switchbacks, the trail starts ascending Romer Mountain.
+From the summit of Romer Mountain, it is a three-mile descent before reaching the DEC parking area at the foot of Romer Mountain.
 The trail continues on local streets east along the Esopus Creek, and crosses the Esopus into the Village of Phoenicia.

 Take the New York StateThruway to Exit 19 (Kingston).
 Follow NY Route 28 west for 23 miles to Phoenicia.
 Turn right at the first turn to Phoenicia (Bridge Street).
 Follow Bridge Street to just before the railroad tracks, and turn left onto High Street.
 Follow High Street and then Woodland Valley Road 6 miles to the Woodland Valley State Campground.
 It is a 2.75-mile hike from the campground to the Long Path.

 0.00 Woodland Valley State Campground (parking fee charged in season) (42.03576°, -74.36531°).
 It is 2.75 miles from the parking lot to the Long Path.